HyperNervie/Bejeweled-Autosplitters/readme.md

 * Timing starts when you enter Level 1 and haven't got any points.
 * Split is triggered when you beat a level.
-  * If you check "Score run instead of level run" in auto splitter settings, split is triggered when you reach certain scores instead.
+  * If you check "Score attack" in auto splitter settings, split is triggered when you reach certain scores instead.
 You must name your splits the score thresholds you want, and they have to be decimal positive integers in ascending order.
 If the split names don't obey this rule, timing will not start when you enter Level 1.
 * Timing resets upon returning to the game mode menu or having No More Moves.

 ### Quest

 Check "Quest autosplit" in auto splitter settings to enable auto splitting in Quest mode.

-* Timing starts when you enter Quest mode and haven't beaten any quests.
+* Timing starts when you enter Quest mode.
 * Split is triggered when beat a quest.
   * If you check "Split upon switching to a new relic" in auto splitter settings, split is triggered when you switch to a new relic instead.
   * The last split is triggered when the "50%" text appears if "50% instead of 100%" is checked, or when the "QUEST MODE COMPLETE" text appears if not.
 If you uncheck "Split upon switching to a new relic", beating your last quest doesn't immediately trigger a split.